 Ultimate-Guitar.com have just published a new interview with Steve, in which he talks about the new Deep Purple album inFinite, his guitars and amp set up, answers questions from readers and tells a story about an adventure in Russia.
 Read it all here.

 In France, a new interview with Steve is featured in the May/June 2017 edition of Guitare Xtreme magazine.
 Steve talks about Deep Purple's 20th album inFinite, the role of Bob Ezrin during the recording process, the osteoarthritis in his right wrist, his technique, Deep Purple's Long Goodbye Tour, Flying Colors and the Dixie Dregs.
 He says about his osteoarthritis that he doesn't see it as a fatality, but as a chance that life is giving him to become a better musician.
-The May 2017 edition of Guitar Club magazine in Italy, the June 2017 edition of Young Mates Music Player magazine in Japan, and the #030 2017 edition of Total Guitar Brasil magazine in Brazil, contain new interviews with Steve as well.
+The May 2017 edition of Guitar Club magazine in Italy, the June 2017 edition of Young Mates Music Player magazine in Japan, the #030 2017 edition of Total Guitar Brasil magazine in Brazil and the #6/2017 edition of Magazyn Gitarzysta in Poland, contain new interviews with Steve as well.

 On episode #665 of Talking Metal, Steve talks to host Mark Strigl.
 Topics include the brand new Deep Purple album inFinite, Bob Ezrin, Deep Purple's final tour, Steve Morse solo music and much more.
 Some tracks from inFinite are played as well.
 The interview with Steve starts at 21:30 and ends at 49:20, listen to it here.